Enaium/jimmer-dto-lsp/README.md

 ## Requirements

-- You need to install JDK 17 or later in your system environment, but make sure your jdk version is compatible with your project
+- You need to install JDK 17 or later in your system environment
-- Your project should have `gradlew` or `mvnw` file otherwise you need to install Gradle or Maven in your system environment

 ## Installation